AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/real-time.md

 The above example creates a real-time report request for the following:

 * To show data for the dimension `daterangeminute` and the metric `occurences`for the rsid `examplersid`.
 * To show data over a 30-minute time period on from `YYYY-MM-24T09:00:00` to `YYYY-MM-24T09:30:00`, or on the same day--the 24th between the time from `09:00` to `09:30`.
-The start date cannot be earlier than 20 hours from the time the request is made, according to the time zone specified for the report suite.
+Note: the start date cannot be earlier than 20 hours from the time the request is made, according to the time zone specified for the report suite.
 * To show data at a granularity of `10` minutes, as specified in the value of `realTimeMinuteGranularity`.

 #### Request parameters